IBM/python-appid-auth/README.md

 ```
 ibmcloud ce build create --name python-appid-bld \
 --source https://github.com/IBM/python-appid-auth.git --commit main \
---image us.icr.io/python-appid-icr-ns/python-appid-img \
+--image us.icr.io/<your_container_registry_namespace>/python-appid-img \
 --registry-secret python-appid-us-icr-cred \
 --strategy dockerfile --size small
 ```
 Following information is supplied to the configuration:
 1. `--source` option specifies that the source code should be fetched from this GitHub repository.
 The build fetches Python source files, the Dockerfile and the requirements.txt file. requirements.txt contains list of required Python packages.
 The `--commit` option specifies that code is to be pulled from the main branch.
-2. `--image` option specifies that the build should store the image named `python-appid-img` in the Container Registry namespace `python-appid-icr-ns` that we previously created in the `us.icr.io` registry.
+2. `--image` option specifies that the build should store the image named `python-appid-img` in the Container Registry namespace that you previously created in the `us.icr.io` registry.
 The build accesses the registry using the credential named `python-appid-us-icr-cred` that you created above, which is supplied using the `--registry-secret` option.

-*Note: You can optionally specify an image tag e.g. us.icr.io/python-appid-icr-ns/python-appid-img:20220817-1100.
+*Note: You can optionally specify an image tag e.g. us.icr.io/<your_container_registry_namespace>/python-appid-img:20220817-1100.
 If tag is not specified, the default is latest.*

 Next, run the actual build process.
 ```